 I am possibly the world’s least graceful black belt.
 Fortunately, grace is not a requirement for an author of adult and young adult fantasy, science fiction, and dark fiction.

 Due to an extensive history of tendonosis (a connective tissue disorder that feels like tendonitis but isn’t caused by overuse and doesn’t go away), I primarily write with voice recognition software (Dragon NaturallySpeaking).
-I edit with a discontinued floating split keyboard (Kinesis Evolution formerly Interfaces by Cramer) and am learning how to use my new Keyboardio 100.
+I used to edit with a now discontinued floating split keyboard (Kinesis Evolution, formerly Interfaces by Cramer) and am learning how to use my new Keyboardio 100.

 My writing strength is character.
 My weakness has historically been plot, though this has gotten loads better with lots of practice.
-Humor has also been a tough nut for me to crack, but I’ve made progress on that front in the past year.
-My philosophy, based on a read of my entire short story catalog, appears to be: The world is a dark and brutal place, because we’ve made it that way, and isn’t that tragic.
+Humor has also been a tough nut for me to crack, but I’ve made progress on that front in the past few years.
+My life philosophy, based on a read of my works, appears to be: The world is a dark and brutal place, because we’ve made it that way, and isn’t that tragic.

 At conventions I like to talk about young adult fiction, writing combat, weapons, and writing craft.